 Recycling programs only succeed with proper tracking and attention.
 Monitoring recycling data ensures that materials like aluminum, glass and cardboard are properly diverted from landfills.

 This data can provide insights to fine-tune processes, such as improving sorting systems or educating staff.
-Effective recycling benefits the environment and can reduce waste disposal costs.
+Effective recycling benefits the environment, reduces waste disposal costs, and can improve sustainability.

 Composting Organic Waste